-If IMPLANON is inserted too deeply (intramuscular or in the fascia), neural or vascular injury may occur.
+If IMPLANON is inserted deeply (intramuscular or in the fascia), neural or vascular injury may occur.
 To reduce the risk of neural or vascular injury, IMPLANON should be inserted at the inner side of the non-dominant upper arm about 8-10 cm (3-4 inches) above the medial epicondyle of the humerus.
-IMPLANON should be inserted subdermally just under the skin to avoid the large blood vessels and nerves that lie deeper in the subcutaneous tissues in the sulcus between the triceps and biceps muscles.
-Deep insertions of IMPLANON have been associated with paraesthesia (due to neural injury) and migration of the implant (due to intramuscular or fascial insertion), and in a very few cases with intravascular insertion.
+IMPLANON should be inserted subdermally just under the skin, avoiding the sulcus (groove) between the biceps and triceps muscles and the large blood vessels and nerves that lie there in the neurovascular bundle deeper in the subcutaneous tissues.
+Deep insertions of IMPLANON have been associated with paraesthesia (due to neural injury), migration of the implant (due to intramuscular or fascial insertion), and intravascular insertion.
 If infection develops at the insertion site, start suitable treatment.
 If the infection persists, the implant should be removed.
 Incomplete insertions or infections may lead to expulsion.
-In postmarketing use there have been cases of failure to localize and remove the implant, probably due to deep insertion.
-There has been 1 case of an intravascular insertion reported post-marketing which led to inability to remove the implant.

 After starting IMPLANON, women are likely to have a change from their normal menstrual bleeding pattern.
 These may include changes in bleeding frequency (absent, less, more frequent or continuous), intensity (reduced or increased) or duration.
 In clinical trials, bleeding patterns ranged from amenorrhea (1 in 5 women) to frequent and/or prolonged bleeding (1 in 5 women).
 The bleeding pattern experienced during the first three months of IMPLANON use is broadly predictive of the future bleeding pattern for many women.
 Women should be counseled regarding the bleeding pattern changes they may experience so that they know what to expect.
 Abnormal bleeding should be evaluated as needed to exclude pathologic conditions or pregnancy.